Supply Chain Risk

 Does the Privacy Act 2020 apply to AI vendors processing data offshore?

 Yes.
-Information Privacy Principle 11 requires agencies disclosing personal information to overseas recipients to ensure comparable privacy protections exist in the receiving jurisdiction, or to obtain explicit consent, or to put contractual safeguards in place.
+Information Privacy Principle 11 requires organisations disclosing personal information to overseas recipients to ensure comparable privacy protections exist in the receiving jurisdiction, or to obtain explicit consent, or to put contractual safeguards in place.
 For AI vendors, this means assessing not just where your data is stored but where it is processed, whether it is used for model training, and whether sub-processors in other jurisdictions have access.
-The obligation to ensure comparable protection remains with your organisation regardless of what the vendor's standard terms say.
+The obligation to ensure comparable protection remains with your New Zealand organisation regardless of what the vendor's standard terms say.

-Learn more →Take Control of Third-Party AI Risk Before Your Regulator Asks
+Take Control of Third-Party AI Risk Before Your Regulator Asks

-Whether you are addressing RBNZ concentration risk concerns, ensuring Privacy Act 2020 compliance for offshore AI processing, evaluating vendor Treaty obligations for Maori data, or building exit strategies for critical AI dependencies, we help NZ organisations take control of third-party AI risk.
+Whether you are addressing RBNZ concentration risk concerns, ensuring Privacy Act 2020 compliance for offshore AI processing, evaluating vendor Treaty of Waitangi obligations for Māori data governance, or building exit strategies for critical AI dependencies, our specialists help New Zealand organisations take control of third-party AI risk with practical solutions.